Community Paramedicine

 • Perform patient assessments including clinical, social, safety, environmental, etc.

-• Draw blood and start IVs.
+• Administer medications and start IVs.

-• Complete medication reconciliation.
+• Complete medication reconciliation

 • Provide patient education.